kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   If nfsd.exe/nfsd_debug.exe is started without the Windows priviledge to use reserved ports, then a mount attempt can fail.
   This can be worked around on the NFSv4 server side - on Linux using the "insecure" export option in /etc/exports and on Solaris/Illumos using export option "resvport" (see nfs(5)).

+- Accessing mounts from a VMware/QEMU/VirtualBox VM using NAT requires the the "insecure" export option in /etc/exports and on Solaris/Illumos using export option "resvport" (see nfs(5)), as the NFSv4 client source TCP port will be >= 1024.

 #
 # 9. Known issues: